To lower gas prices, Biden authorizes release from US strategic oil reserve - 1330 & 95.5 WFIN

 To lower gas prices, Biden authorizes release from US strategic oil reserve

-(WASHINGTON) — The White House said Tuesday that President Joe Biden will tap into the nation’s strategic oil reserve to help offset a surge in gasoline prices.
+(WASHINGTON) — President Joe Biden said Tuesday he is authorizing a historic release from the nation’s strategic oil reserve to help offset a surge in gasoline prices.

-Biden, facing rising consumer discontent ahead of the Thanksgiving holiday, will make the formal announcement in remarks Tuesday afternoon, a senior administration official told ABC News.
+Facing rising consumer discontent ahead of Americans hitting the road for the Thanksgiving holiday, Biden called it the “largest-ever release” when announcing the action in remarks Tuesday afternoon.

+“The bottom line: Today we’re launching a major effort to moderate the price of oil, an effort that will span the globe in its reach and ultimately reach your gas station,” God willing, Biden said.

-Other countries, including China and India will release their own reserves in concert with the U.S. move, the White House said in a statement.
+Other countries, including China and India will release their own reserves in concert with the U.S. move, he said.

+“And while our … combined actions will not solve the problem of high gas prices overnight, it will make a difference.
+It will take time, but before long, you should see the price of gas drop where you fill up your tank.
+And in the longer term, we will reduce our reliance on oil as we shift to clean energy,” he said.
+“But right now, I will do what needs to be done to reduce the price you pay at the pump, from the middle class and working families that are spending much too much and it’s a strain, and they’re — you’re the reason I was sent here, to look out for you.”

+The White House detailed the U.S. action in a statement earlier Tuesday.

 “Today, the President is announcing that the Department of Energy will make available releases of 50 million barrels of oil from the Strategic Petroleum Reserve to lower prices for Americans and address the mismatch between demand exiting the pandemic and supply,” the White House said.

+It said the Energy Department would make the release in two ways: 32 million barrels will be an “exchange” over the next several months, releasing oil that it said would eventually be returned to the Strategic Petroleum Reserve, and 18 million barrels that would be an acceleration into the next several months of a sale of oil that Congress had previously authorized.

-It said Biden has been working with countries across the world to address the lack of supply as the world exits the pandemic.
+It said Biden has been working with countries across the world to address the lack of supply.

 “And, as a result of President Biden’s leadership and our diplomatic efforts, this release will be taken in parallel with other major energy consuming nations including China, India, Japan, Republic of Korea and the United Kingdom.
 This culminates weeks of consultations with countries around the world, and we are already seeing the effect of this work on oil prices.
 Over the last several weeks as reports of this work became public, oil prices are down nearly 10 percent,” the White House said.